Applicants and Participants - Program Services

 - Private Entities such as Retailers and Utility Companies: Companies share and sell personal information to other companies.

 - County Assessor - Any filing with the county assessor's office becomes public.
-Participants should inquire about using any confidential procedures available.
+Participants should inquire about using any procedures available to protect their information.

 - Secretary of State, Notary Public Division - Some personal information becomes public when you become a Notary Public.
 Participants should inquire about using the confidential procedures available with the Notary Division at (916) 653-3595).